 Thank you for choosing FullPageOS as your web app dashboard display solution.
 This page will help you set up your device to:

+Recently ,Google has announced a zero day vulnerability in Chromium that could possibly allow a malicious website to access local machine resources due to a bug in the browser sandbox mechanism.
+This release of FullPageOS integrates the latest version of Chromium, which is patched and provides a solution for the above vulnerability.
 If you use FullPageOS to display any web page that includes scripts or content from a third party, it is crucial that you download and install this version, to protect your users and data.

 Below are setup instructions for setting up wifi and defining either one or multiple URLs to be displayed on your screen.